tingerrr/hydra/src/core.typ

   next-starting or next-ancestor-starting
 }

-/// Checks if the previous self candidate is still visible.
+/// Checks if the previous primary candidate is still visible.
 ///
-/// - ctx (context): The context in which the visibility of the previous self candidate should be
+/// - ctx (context): The context in which the visibility of the previous primary candidate should be
 ///   checked.
-/// - candidates (dictionary): The primary and ancestor candidates.
+/// - candidates (candidates): The primary and ancestor candidates.
 /// -> bool
 #let is-prev-visible(ctx, candidates) = {
   let prev-page-visible = if ctx.binding == left {